The following income can be subtracted/deducted from your New Mexico return:

 Deduction for Organ Donation-Related Expenses

-Any human organ donation-related expenses, including lost income, lodging expenses, and travel expenses for you, spouse or dependent, you can deduct up to $10,000.
+Any human organ donation-related expenses, including lost wages, lodging expenses, and travel expenses for you, spouse or your dependent, you may deduct up to $10,000.

 Non-Resident U.S. Public Health Service Members’ Active Duty Pay